Originally Published Feb 12, 2025 - Updated on March 19, 2026

 - Make sure people in the meeting know who the designated point people are and that no one else should have any interaction with ICE.

 - Hold training sessions & role-playing exercises.
-The more you have practiced what to say and do the easier it will be to enact your plan in a high-stress situation.
+Train on your plan and run a drill, simulating an actual encounter with ICE.
+The more you have practiced what to say and do the easier it will be to enact your plan in a real high-stress situation.

 - Establish contacts with a lawyer or legal aid groups.